taiboli/MESA-Rare-Variant/Data/README.md

 # MESA-Rare-Variant
-Scripts to reproduce analysis in MESA Multiomic Rare Variant Paper
+Data to reproduce analysis in MESA Multiomic Rare Variant Paper Most txt files have been gzipped